professor-zack/professor-zack/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Tyler, and I'm a second-year studying Computer Science and Statistics (double major) at the University of California, Berkeley.
 I was born and raised in Singapore, where I spent 2 years after high school serving my military service as an underwater combat medic in the Navy before beginning my university studies at Cal.
-I'm passionate about exploring software engineering, AI/ML, and data science.
+I'm passionate about exploring AI/ML, software engineering, and data science.
 I also like reading about history, hiking, and playing Civ VI in my spare time.

-Some stuff I've been doing recently are:
+Here's some stuff I've done recently or am currently doing:
-- 🏫 &nbsp; Learning more deep learning and software engineering
+- 🧪 &nbsp; Working with the Rapid Reviews/Infectious Diseases (RR/ID) scientific journal to develop ML/NLP tools to better review, organize, and classify scientific publications
+- 🎨 &nbsp; Exploring into using GANs to create a program that restyles images into Vincent Van Gogh's art style (think Starry Night or Olive Trees)
+- 🎮 &nbsp; Building a historical trivia quiz Telegram game bot
-- 💻 &nbsp; Working on a contract project with Github, as a member of the [Student Association for Applied Statistics (SAAS)](https://saas.berkeley.edu/).
-Helping Github develop an automated repository classification system using Natural Language Processing
+- 💻 &nbsp; Worked on a contract project with Github, as a member of the [Student Association for Applied Statistics (SAAS)](https://saas.berkeley.edu/).
+Helped Github develop an automated repository classification system using linear regression and multimodal neural networks, achieving >90% accuracy for 20-class classification!
-- 💼 &nbsp; Worked as a Machine Learning Engineer Intern at Singapore's Institute of Infocomm Research this past 2023 summer
+- 💼 &nbsp; Worked as a Machine Learning Engineer Intern at Singapore's Institute of Infocomm Research in the summer of 2023, doing stuff on few-shot learning image classification
-- 🧪 &nbsp; Building a couple of Telegram bots
+- 🚗 &nbsp; Did a 2-week road trip with friends through California, Arizona, Utah, and Nevada that included hiking in 8 different national parks
 - 📖 &nbsp; Attempting to keep up a regular reading habit

 ### Languages